jj05y/DistributedVotingWithRaft/README.md

 - Clients will communicate with server
 - The leader server must publish itself so the client can use it

-- There will be just one vote endpoint
+- There will be just one vote endpoint published
   - voting done via an IVotingService with one method castVote(String/Int candidate);

 - Each server will have to publish itself for raft too to allow inter server communication
 - Server "chat" needs to be defined, ie, what communication is needed between servers
+  - assigning the 'leader'
+  - heartbeat
+  - consensus

 ## Each server will have: